sarir11/finance/content/publication/example/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Robert Ford

 # Author notes (optional)
-author_notes:
+#author_notes:
-- "Equal contribution"
+#- "Equal contribution"
-- "Equal contribution"
+#- "Equal contribution"

-date: "2013-07-01T00:00:00Z"
+date: "2020"
 doi: ""

 # Schedule page publish date (NOT publication's date).
-publishDate: "2017-01-01T00:00:00Z"
+#publishDate: "2017-01-01T00:00:00Z"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
-# 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
+# 3 = Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["1"]
+publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
-publication: In *Wowchemy Conference*
+#publication: In *Wowchemy Conference*
-publication_short: In *ICW*
+#publication_short: In *ICW*

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: I find strong empirical evidence that the correlation between firms bond and equity returns increases significantly when the distribution of firms in the economy becomes more granular than atomistic.
+Data supports the hypothesis that this arises from granularity being a priced factor in the cross-sections of both equity and bond returns.
+I construct a theoretical framework in which risk inherent in very large firms grows systematic.
+This granular channel brings about two predictions validated by the data: First, bond and equity returns co-move in the same direction with respect to granularity shocks.
+Second, this co-movement is due to a mutually and similarly priced factor in the cross section of equity and bond returns.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
+summary: The is sand in the gears!

 tags: []